 Considering the high ambition to add value in supply chain control and logistics, a clear and detailed valorization plan and activities to create and maximize economic and societal impact is required in the project plans to contribute significantly to up scaling, multiplying and widening the project results to the entire logistics industry.
+Also a clear and elaborate quantification of the potential effects of the project for the logistics industry is key.

-The awarding of project proposals by the Board of Dinalog in general takes place under the precondition that the underlying funding has been allocated to Dinalog by RVO.
+&lt;sup>1 The awarding of project proposals by the Board of Dinalog in general takes place under the precondition that the underlying funding has been allocated to Dinalog by RVO.